jswelling/CMU-MS-DAS-Vis-S24/docs/dashboards_body.md

 * They are great to look at the first few times, but by the 10th or 20th meeting they are annoying.

 If your group has a logo, show it but keep it small.
+Everybody already knows what group meeting they are in!